Jonah Heim Preview, Player Props: Rangers vs. Twins

 Jonah Heim At The Plate

-- Heim has picked up an RBI in 40.6% of his games this year, with two or more RBI in 18.8% of his games.
-He has also plated three or more runs in 11 contests.
+- Heim has driven in a run in 41 games this year (40.2%), including 19 games with more than one RBI (18.6%).
+He has also driven home three or more of his team's runs in 11 contests.

-- He has scored in 39 of 101 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.